JosefGisis/programming-practices-for-productivity/README.md

 -   ## Read.

     Although it is tempting to try to solve an issue through trial and error, it is an inefficient and frustrating way to find the solution.
 Take a break and look up examples, documentation, and best practices.

+    ### Example

+    You have imported a button component from some library, and you cannot remember the property for styling the button.
+Do not

 -   ## Take breaks.